-Table 9 to Subpart DDDDD of Part 63-Reporting Requirements As stated in § As stated in §63.7550, you must comply with the following requirements for reports: You must submit a The report must contain You must submit the report • • • 1.
-Compliance report a.
-Information required in §63.7550(c)(1) through (5); and Semiannually, annually, biennially, or every 5 years according to the requirements in §63.7550(b). b.
+Table 9 to Subpart DDDDD of Part 63-Reporting Requirements As stated in § As stated in §63.7550, you must comply with the following requirements for reports: You must You must submit the report submit a The report must contain • • • 1. a.
+Information required in §63.7550(c)(1) through (5); and Semiannually, annually, Compliance biennially, or every 5 years report according to the requirements in §63.7550(b). b.
 If there are no deviations from the requirements for work practice standards for periods of startup and shutdown in Table 3 to this subpart that apply to you, a statement that there were no deviations from the work practice standards during the reporting period; and c.
 If you have a deviation from a work practice standard for periods of startup and shutdown, during the reporting period, the report must contain the information in §63.7550(d); and